tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 .. _`CreateFile`: https://msdn.microsoft.com/en-us/library/windows/desktop/aa363858%28v=vs.85%29.aspx

-[TODO: on Windows, what is the default sharing of a file opened for writing by _open/_wopen?]

-We also need to consider what happens if another process attempts to update ``foo`` by renaming another file, say ``foo.other``, onto it.
-Again this differs between Windows and Unix:

-On Unix, we need to consider all possible interleavings between the operations performed by the Magic Folder client and the other process.
-(Note that atomic operations on a directory are totally ordered.)

-* Interleaving 1a: the other process' rename precedes our rename in step b, and we get an ``IN_MOVED_TO`` event for its rename by step 2.
-  Then we reclassify as a conflict; its changes end up at ``foo`` and ours end up at ``foo.conflicted``.
-This avoids data loss.
-* Interleaving 1b: its rename precedes ours in step b, and we do not get an ``IN_MOVED_TO`` event for its rename by step 2.
-Its changes end up at ``foo.old`` and ours end up at ``foo``.
-This avoids data loss.
-* Interleaving 2: its rename happens between our rename in step b, and our link operation in step c of the file replacement.
-The latter fails with an ``EEXIST`` error because ``foo`` already exists.
-We reclassify as a conflict; the old version ends up at ``foo.old``, the other process' changes end up at ``foo``, and ours at ``foo.conflicted``.
-This avoids data loss.
-* Interleaving 3: its rename happens after our link in step c, and causes an ``IN_MOVED_TO`` event for ``foo``.
-Its rename also changes the ``mtime`` for ``foo`` so that it is different from the ``mtime`` calculated in step a, and therefore different from the metadata recorded for ``foo`` in the magic folder db.
-(Assuming no system clock changes, its rename will set an ``mtime`` timestamp corresponding to a time after step c, which is not equal to the timestamp *T* seconds before step a, provided that *T* seconds is sufficiently greater than the timestamp granularity.)
-  Therefore, an upload will be triggered for ``foo`` after its change, which is correct and avoids data loss.

-Note that it is possible that another process tries to open the file between steps b and c.
+Note that it is possible that another process tries to open the file between steps 4b and 4c (or 4b′ and 4c′ on Windows).
 In this case the open will fail because ``foo`` does not exist.
 Nevertheless, no data will be lost, and in many cases the user will be able to retry the operation.

-On Windows, [TODO interleavings of rename vs ReplaceFileW].
+[TODO: on Windows, what is the default sharing of a file opened for writing by _open/_wopen?]

 A *read/download collision* occurs when another program reads